shaydaj/shaydaj/README.md

 </p>

 <p align="center">
-I’m a full-stack software engineer at Deutsche Bank, working with React, TypeScript, and Java to build and improve internal platforms.
-I enjoy solving technical problems, delivering reliable systems, and I’m especially interested in product engineering — building software that’s genuinely useful for people.
+Full-stack engineer at Deutsche Bank, where I build internal platforms with React, TypeScript, and Java.
+I love the challenge of making complex systems feel simple — and I care a lot about building things people actually enjoy using.
+Always happy to chat about product engineering, good software, or anything in between!
 </p>